software-t-rex/js-packagemanager/README.md

 This package was then extracted from turbo and cleaned up to be usable in other contexts than turbo repo.
 This we lost some capabilities proposed by the original code, like pruning lock files, that will perhaps be re-integrated in the future, but there's no particular plan on this.
 I hope this will be helpful for a bunch of crazy devs around and as always you can propose PR to make this a better tool.

+## Fundings
+If you want, you can sponsors my work on this project here: https://github.com/sponsors/malko